 Format: 3I10, F10.0, I10, [free]

-KSS, ISS, JSS are the cell indices (layer, row, column) of the point source for which a concentration needs to be specified for each species.CSS is the specified source concentration or mass-loading rate, depending on the value of ITYPE, in a single-species simulation.
+KSS, ISS, JSS are the cell indices (layer, row, column) of the point source for which a concentration needs to be specified for each species.

+Special cases for KSS, ISS, and JSS are as follows:

+KSS must be set to 0, to implement a constant concentration boundary (ITYPE = -1) to be applied on the same layer that the recharge is applied.

+To specify lake concentration (ITYPE = 26), KSS and ISS must be set to zero, and JSS must be set equal to the lake number for which the concentration is specified.
+Groundwater cells gaining mass from the lake JSS are internally identified based on information provided via the flow link file, and the same lake concentration is used for all gaining groundwater cells connected to the lake specified using JSS.

+CSS is the specified source concentration or mass-loading rate, depending on the value of ITYPE, in a single-species simulation.
 For a multispecies simulation, CSS is not used, but a dummy value still needs to be entered here.

 Note that for most types of sources, CSS is interpreted as the source concentration with the unit of mass per unit volume (ML-3), which, when multiplied by its corresponding flow rate (L3T-1) from the flow model, yields the mass-loading rate (MT-1) of the source.